golanlevin/p5-in-comfyui/README.md

 #### Finding other Models

 Many other models are available.
-You need to get the format correct for things to work.
+You need to obtain models in the correct format for things to work.
 Search for "SD 1.5" "Checkpoint" "Trained" "Safe Tensor" models [as in this search](https://civitai.com/search/models?baseModel=SD%201.5&modelType=Checkpoint&checkpointType=Trained&sortBy=models_v9).
-The following models are all working for me in this setup (these models are all 2-4GB in size):
+The following models are all working for me in this setup (these models are each 2-4GB in size):

 * [DreamShaper](https://civitai.com/models/4384/dreamshaper)
 * [Realistic Stock Photo](https://civitai.com/models/139565/realistic-stock-photo)